OMAHA, Neb. (AP) -- Warren Buffett's Berkshire Hathaway is adding The Roanoke (Va.) Times to its growing group of small and medium-sized newspapers.

 "We are pleased that The Times will be joining a company such as BH Media that is committed to the future of newspapers," said Michael Abernathy, president of Landmark's publishing division.

 Besides daily newspapers, Berkshire owns 40 other newspapers that publish less frequently and other monthly publications and regional magazines.
 The growing media chain owns newspapers in Nebraska, Iowa, Texas, Oklahoma, Virginia, North Carolina, South Carolina, Alabama and Florida.

-Doctor said Berkshire is a likely buyer of two of the Tribune Co. smaller newspapers once the entire chain is sold.
-He said both The Allentown, Pa., Morning Call and The Daily Press of Newport News, Va., would fit well with Berkshire's other community newspapers.
+Doctor said Berkshire is a likely buyer of two of Tribune Co.'s smaller newspapers once the entire chain is sold.
+He said both The (Allentown, Pa.)
+Morning Call and The Daily Press of Newport News, Va., would fit well with Berkshire's other community newspapers.

 Buffett has said newspapers that are the primary source of information about their communities will continue delivering decent returns.
 Buffett, who is Berkshire's chairman and chief executive, has said he won't try to influence the newspapers' editorial policies.